reddit/devvit/devvit-docs/docs/guides/launch/launch-guide.md

 # Launch Your App

-Once your app is ready, you can launch your it to users and moderators across Reddit.
+Once your app is ready, you can launch it to users and moderators across Reddit.
 There are a few things you need to do to get your app "launch ready".
 This guide will walk you through that process.

 Once you have created a polished app, you may also apply for **Reddit featuring**, which includes on-platform promotion and boosting of your app.
 Make sure to read this guide closely before filling out a [Reddit featuring request](https://forms.gle/pLEfhZFf6skc4Rto8).

 We've broken the Devvit App Launch guide into four phases:

-- **Alpha**: Use this stage to validate your core concept and catch major issues early
+- **Alpha**: Use this stage to validate your core concept and catch major issues early.
 - **Beta**: Test your game with real users on a public subreddit.
 - **General Availability (GA)**: Share your app with all of Reddit!
 - **Featured**: Work with the Reddit team to promote your app across the site.